MaximoBrivera/portfolio/README.md

 # MrBanika Portfolio

-Professional portfolio website for **Máximo Batista (MrBanika)** - UI Designer & Visual Designer
+Professional portfolio website for **Máximo Batista (MrBanika)** - UI/UX Designer & Visual Designer

 ## 🎨 About

-This is a modern, responsive portfolio website showcasing my expertise as a **UI Designer & Visual Designer**.
+This is a modern, responsive portfolio website showcasing my expertise as a **UI/UX Designer & Visual Designer**.
 The site features a clean, minimalist design with smooth animations, optimized performance, and a focus on visual storytelling that reflects my design philosophy.
 With a unique blend of technical and creative skills, I specialize in creating intuitive interfaces that balance functionality with visual impact.

 ## ✨ Key Features